IMIO/docker-bases/README.md

 This repo is used to create base images for iMio organization.

-The name of image is `imiobe/base` and we use different tag
+The name of image is `imiobe/base` and we use different tag.

+We chose Ubuntu instead of Debian because of this package https://packages.ubuntu.com/xenial/libreoffice-script-provider-python.
+It offers a much simpler way to install everything documentgenerator related.

 ## Tags